A Sense of Place: Frederick Law Olmsted’s Legendary Landscapes

 To help him with this venture, he consulted the director of Harvard’s Arnold Arboretum.
 “Both men were struggling with the same problem – how to build a self-sustaining research arboretum,” Briggs said.
 In the end, time, money and age made it impossible for Olmsted to complete his dream project in the 19th century.
 Nearly a century later, the N.C.
 General Assembly established the Arboretum as an affiliate of the University of North Carolina in 1986, and the essence of Olmsted’s dream became reality.

-In 2016, Olmsted’s significant national contributions to landscape architecture and his dream of a superb arboretum in western N.C. will be recognized with the placement of a sculpture near the Arboretum’s Quilt Garden.
+In 2016, Olmsted’s significant national contributions to landscape architecture and his dream of a superb arboretum in western N.C. was recognized with the placement of a sculpture near the Arboretum’s Quilt Garden.
 “Olmsted was interested in aesthetics and the environment, but he was also interested in social wellness and economic sustainability.
 He was a man far ahead of his time,” Briggs said.
 “It is in this spirit that we have just chartered the Olmsted Landscape Institute at the Arboretum.
 It’s one of the many ways we can continue to honor Olmsted’s national landscape legacy.”

 Frederick Law Olmsted painting photo and Biltmore garden photo courtesy of The Biltmore Company.
 Statue image courtesy of the NC Arboretum and taken by Rachel McIntosh.